MostTornBrain/Swift-Radio-Pro/README.md

 Q: Sometimes the station desc does not disappear when the album art loads?
 A: We are working on that, thank you for your patience.

-##RadioKit SDK Example

-- You can use this Swift code as a front-end for a more robust streaming backend.
-- Brian Stormont, creator of RadioKit, has created a branch with the professional [RadioKit](http://stormyprods.com/products/radiokit.php) SDK already integrated.
-Plus, his branch adds rewind & fast forward stream playback.
-This is an excellent learning tool for those who are interested in seeing how a streaming library integrates with Swift Radio Pro.
-View the [branch here](https://github.com/MostTornBrain/Swift-Radio-Pro/tree/RadioKit).